For Mentors

 • Keep shared information confidential.

-Mentors challenge, motivate, inspire and empower their mentees.
-Mentors empower students to make positive changes in their lives.
-The role of the mentor is to work with the mentee to identify where they need greater insight and understanding.
-Mentors need to be open to sharing their personal experiences and knowledge.
-It is through this exchange that students develop a better understanding of the professional world and the ability to make informed decisions on career paths and strategies post–study.
+Mentors guide, challenge, motivate, inspire and empower their mentees.
+As a mentor, you'll work with the mentee to identify where they need greater insight and understanding.
+Mentors should be open to sharing their personal experiences and knowledge.
+It's through this exchange that students develop a better understanding of the professional world and the ability to make informed decisions on career paths and strategies post–study.
+Mentors will:

 • Provide guidance to students around self-reliance, motivation and confidence